Wilsons-Navid/Flutter-tempCovert-app/README.md

 # Temp Convert App

-A beautifully designed, responsive **temperature conversion** app built with Flutter.
+This is a  beautifully designed, responsive **temperature conversion** app built with Flutter.
 It allows users to convert temperatures between **Fahrenheit and Celsius**, view results with smooth animations, and keep a short history of conversions.
 The app also provides a clean, professional UI suitable for both **portrait and landscape** orientations.

 ---